GitDaBytes/car-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+In order to filter out as many false postives as possible, I played with several possible options.
+Initially I looked at using a heatmap technique that assign a higher probability of a detection based on the number of search tiles that overlap on a given area.
+While this works if you group together tiles very tightly, I wanted to fast processing, and therefore wanted to limit the number if tiles I tested at runtime.

+What I came up with was a class called `heatmap_filter()`.
+This is how it works:

+After processing each frame of the video, I have a list of bounding boxes of suspected vehicle locations in my image.
+I then create a mask frame, and in that mask frame, I set each pixel value to one that falls within any bounding box I listed for that frame.
+I then take that mask and put it into a dequeue structure to act as a FIFO buffer.
+I set my buffer to keep a history of the last 10 mask frames from the video.

+Now, I create a second mask frame (my aggregate), and add up each pixel value from those in my history queue.
+Finally, all the pixels in my aggregate are set to zero if the pixel value is <= 6 (threshold), or 1 otherwise.

+At this point I have an aggregate view of stable tracks over a period of time, it allows for short dropout of stable tracks, and only lets through strong signals.
+I apply `scipy.ndimage.measurements.label` to this aggregate to identify clumps of hot pixels, where each detected 'clump' is taken to be a vehicle.
+I then draw my final bounding boxes around each label, this is what is shown on my final video.

+### Here are the heatmap masks from the final 10 frames of the video.
+White boxes indicate possible detections:

+![alt text][image46]
+![alt text][image47]
+![alt text][image48]
+![alt text][image49]
+![alt text][image50]
+![alt text][image51]
+![alt text][image52]
+![alt text][image53]
+![alt text][image54]
+![alt text][image55]

-### Here are six frames and their corresponding heatmaps:
+### Here is the output of the ten frames after threshold:

-![alt text][image5]
+![alt text][image56]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all ten frames:
-![alt text][image6]
+![alt text][image57]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image58]